Engineered Wood: Types, Prices & Best Options in 2026

 3. Particle Board: Eco-Friendly Choice

-Particle Board represents the most environmentally conscious engineered wood option, made entirely from recycled wood waste materials.
+Particle Board is the most environmentally conscious engineered wood option, made entirely from recycled wood waste.

 Environmental Benefits: